Docker Compose

 To run monetr, execute the following command in your terminal from the root directory of monetr’s repository.

-This will start the monetr server, as well as the database it needs and a redis server.
+This will start the monetr server, as well as the database it needs and a Valkey server.
+It will wait for everything to be healthy before letting you continue.

 Open monetr